Bloomberg 'exploited' prisoners to make phone calls on behalf of 2020 campaign: report

 CLICK HERE TO GET THE FOX NEWS APP

-"We didn’t know about this and we never would have allowed it if we had,” Bloomberg spokesperson Julie Wood told the Intercept.
+"We didn’t know about this and we never would have allowed it if we had,” Bloomberg spokesperson Julie Wood said in a statement.
 “We don’t believe in this practice and we’ve now ended our relationship with the subcontractor in question.”

 Bloomberg's news organization was also under fire this week for what has been described as a "hit piece" on Sen. Bernie Sanders, I-Vt., and Sen. Elizabeth Warren, D-Mass., despite a vow from the editorial board that it would not investigate the former mayor's Democratic rivals.